benbalter/benbalter.github.com/_posts/2015-06-11-using-github-pages-to-showcase-your-orgs-open-source-efforts.md

 # My awesome org
 ~~~

 Again, the output should be identical.
-Need to include something in the page that you can't represent as markdown?
+Need to include something in the page that you can't represent as Markdown?
 You can always use HTML within the Markdown file as well.

 ### Listing your organization's open source projects